-Meetings were held with elected officials and/or their staff during and after the scoping.
+Meetings were held with elected officials and/or their staff during and after the scoping process.
 In general, the briefings provided the project team feedback about the presentation, and provided offices with notification about the upcoming meetings and preliminary information about the status of the project.
-Briefings took place in March 2009, November 2009, February 2010, and March 2010.
-The elected officials and agencies that participated in the briefings are detailed in Appendix I, Parts 3 and 4.
+Briefings took place in March 2009, November 2009, February 2010, March 2010, and prior to the Draft EIS/EIR public hearings in September and October 2010.
+The elected officials and agencies that participated in these briefings are detailed in Appendix I, Agency Coordination and Public Involvement.
+An elected officials briefing was also held during the Final EIS/EIR phase in May 2011.